lopeax/link-scrolling/README.md

 linkScrolling('scroll', 600, 0);
 ```

+The alternative is that you can include the auto-scroll.js file which will automatically add the scrolling ability to any links with the class of scroll on them

 Note: the variables don't need to be set as there are defaults (which are the ones used in the example)

 Another Note: This only works for links that link to an id on the page, an example element is below